 Many people take more than one medication at a time to treat different health conditions.
 Many of these medications may be used together to treat the same health condition.
 For example, you may take an inhaled steroid inhaler along with an oral steroid to relieve asthma symptoms.
 Or, you may take an oral antibiotic along with an inhaled antibiotic to treat sinusitis.

 There are many medications that can be taken at the same time each day, and often with the same dosage, which can be a problem for people taking several different prescriptions.
 Managing the effects of medication on the body and mind can be a challenge for everyone and can cause some to become anxious, depressed, or even suicidal.
+Services like pharmacogenetic testing evaluate an individual’s genes to determine how the body responds to medications, which could subside any reactions.

 How to organize your medications